MikeCheng18/comp3278_project/README.md

 2. For Mac OS users, you may need to grant permission to the software during installation.
 (System Preferences -> Security & Privacy -> General -> Allow Oracle to load) (more information in the video)
 3. For Windows "cannot open session error, Go to BIOS OC -> CPU feature -> SVM mode (enabled)

+## Training face recognition model
+If you want to run the face recognition to register your faceID, you have to
+1. register your face at the home page of FourGuysBank.
+2. Train the face recognition AI using the command `python3 train.py`
+    (Manually terminate the training using Ctrl + C if it is too lag later on since it runs in a forever loop)
+3. Login at the home page with your faceID.

 ### Other information
 #### Ubuntu
 Username : comp3278